foundata/roundcube-plugin-identity-from-directory/README.md

 - Copy the template `config.inc.php.dist` to `config.inc.php` (Composer may already have done this for you)
 - Edit `plugins/identity_from_directory/config.inc.php` as you need.
 The inline comments in the file will help you with that.

+Please note that all **plugin actions are only triggered when loggin in**.
+So please logout and login again to test a new configuration.

 ## Compatibility

 - Roundcube 1.6 or newer.
-The plugin may work with older versions, but this is not tested nor supported.
-- PHP 8 or higher.
-The plugin may work with older versions, but this is not tested nor supported.
+- PHP 7.4 or higher.
-- There is no special requirement regarding the used database.
-This plugin does not adapt the schema nor directly interacts with the database.
-It is only using Roundcube's already existing actions and hooks to handle the identity data.
+- No special database requirements.
+This plugin does not adapt the database schema and is using Roundcube's built-in actions and hooks to handle the identity data.

+The plugin may work with older versions then listed above, but this is not tested nor supported.
+We recommend using the latest stable Roundcube version and PHP 8.x, which the plugin is most tested with.

 ## Licensing, copyright